blackfennec-org/blackfennec/docs/source/type_system/selection_process.rst

 Selection Process
 =================
 The selection process solves the problem of composing what is considered the best interpretation_ of the underlying data.
 We sometimes refer to this process as an auction_.
-The exact implementation is subject to change and this document will cover the subject in general terms.
+The exact implementation is subject to change and this document will cover the topic in general terms.

 Problem Statement
 """""""""""""""""